serjozhka/Algorithm_Argument_Extraction_Neophilologica/dictionary_based_tags.md

 ## Additional tags
 These tags are used in these columns:
-- notes_ros (column AH)		additional tags relevant for the annotation’s based on Rozental’s dictionary
+- notes_ros (column AH): additional tags relevant for the annotation’s based on Rozental’s dictionary
-- notes_act_dict_arg (column AJ)	additional tags relevant for the annotation’s based on The Active Dictionary
+- notes_act_dict_arg (column AJ): additional tags relevant for the annotation’s based on The Active Dictionary

 Additional tags are not mutually exclusive.